freelancesam/learn_wp/wp-content/plugins/locatoraid/readme.txt

 The upgrade is simply - upload everything up again to your `/wp-content/plugins/` directory, then go to the Locatoraid menu item in the admin panel.
 It will automatically start the upgrade process if any needed.

 == Changelog ==

+= 3.4.1 =
+* Fixed permissions settings for the search log module as it may be visible for backend users who were not allowed to access Locatoraid.
+* Added the list of posts and pages with Locatoraid shortcode on the Publish admin page.
+* The front end search form is automatically resubmitted if the product checkbox is clicked.
+* Redesigned a bit the admin location fields configuration form (more convenient for custom HTML code if needed).

+= 3.4.0 =
+* Added the search log module.
+* Added an option to override any shortcode parameter with GET parameters.
+* In the admin aread adjusted the paging view so that it now displays the total number of locations.

+= 3.3.2 =
+* BUG: A fatal error appeared when the "where-product" shorcode parameter was used (Pro version).

+= 3.3.1 =
+* BUG: When searching for more than one product, it returned less results then it should (Pro version).
+* BUG: The export file didn't properly link locations to products if any (Pro version).

+= 3.3.0 =
+* Added the id parameter for the shortcode, so it displays the map for this location only, with no search form.
+* BUG: There might be fatal errors when both free and pro versions are enabled.

+= 3.2.9 =
+* BUG: An ajax error when using the limit="1" parameter for the shortcode.

+= 3.2.8 =
+* BUG: Another fix for the Ajax Error (JSON.parse: bad escaped character) message with certain configurations.

+= 3.2.7 =
+* BUG: The search form widget didn't work properly if only digits search string was posted, like zip (postal) code.
+* BUG: Attempted to fix the Ajax Error (JSON.parse: bad escaped character) message with certain configurations.

+= 3.2.6 =
+* BUG: When uploading a CSV file, and it contained new products, the location to product relations were not built properly.
+* Minor code updates.

+= 3.2.5 =
+* BUG: When it was configured not to start with default results, the map outline was still displayed.
+* Minor code updates.

+= 3.2.4 =
+* BUG: Error saying "required field" that did not allow to update a location.

+= 3.2.3 =
+* BUG: Fatal error when upgrading from several older versions.

+= 3.2.2 =
+* BUG: The bulk geocoding process did not save the coordinates properly.

+= 3.2.1 =
+* Minor bug fixes.

+= 3.2.0 =
+* Front text (submit button, search field, more results link) can be edited.
+* Bulk delete option for products (Pro version).
+* Code refactoring improved speed and reduced size.

 = 3.1.7 =
 * BUG: The initial Google Maps API Key entry check didn't work correctly.